readthedocs/readthedocs.org/docs/dev/design/file-tree-diff.rst

   not the whole file.
 - MD5 will be the hashing algorithm used.
 - Only expose the files that were added, removed, or modified (HTML files only).
-  The number of lines that changed wont be exposed.
+  The number of lines that changed won't be exposed.
 - Don't store the results in the DB, we can store the results in a next iteration.
 - Expose this feature only via the addons feature.